makrai/notes/liu1908-summarization.md

 # Abstract

 * BERT represents the latest incarnation of pretrained language models
-* we showcase how BERT can be usefully applied in text summarization and
+* we showcase how BERT can be usefully applied in text summarization
 * a general framework for both extractive and abstractive models
 * document-level encoder based on BERT which is able to express the semantics
 * extractive model is built on top of this encoder by stacking several inter-sentence Transformer layers
-* abstractive summarization, we propose a new fine-tuning schedule which
+* abstractive summarization, we propose a new fine-tuning schedule
-  * different optimizers for the encoder and the decoder as a means of alleviating the mismatch between the two (the former is pretrained while the latter is not).
-We also demonstrate
+  * different optimizers for the encoder and the decoder as a means of alleviating the mismatch between the two (the former is pretrained while the latter is not)
   * two-staged fine-tuning approach can further boost the quality
     * motivated by that the combination of extractive and abstractive objectives can help generate better summaries (Gehrmann+ 2018)